gvelim/advent2024/src/bin/day12/README.md

 2.  **Data Structure Choice:** Selecting appropriate data structures (`BTreeSet`, `BTreeMap`, `Vec`) based on access patterns and ordering requirements is vital for both correctness and performance.
 3.  **Algorithmic Design:** Implementing a line-by-line processing algorithm with state management (`LastGardenScanLine`) effectively handles the 2D spatial problem while managing memory.
 4.  **Functional Programming:** Utilizing iterators (`map`, `fold`, `chunk_by`) leads to concise and expressive code for data transformation and processing.
-5.  **Test-Driven Development/Testing:** Writing tests for components helps validate complex logic and builds confidence in the overall solution.
-6.  **Visualization:** Implementing `Debug` traits for visual output is a powerful debugging tool for spatial or complex data structures.
+5.  **Visualization:** Implementing `Debug` traits for visual output is a powerful debugging tool for spatial or complex data structures.

 By combining these principles, the program successfully identifies, measures, and visualizes distinct plant plots in a 2D grid, demonstrating a robust approach to this type of spatial analysis problem.